projedi/projedi.github.io/_posts/2019-06-02-lua-in-rust-combinatory-parsing.markdown

     // the function immediately returns None.
 That's what ? does. let c = input[0..].chars().next()?;
     if f(c) {
-        // If character c is alright, return it and forward input 1 character.
+        // If character c satisfies f, return it and forward input 1 character.
         Some((c, &input[1..]))
     } else {
         // Otherwise just fail.